Aruba Today

 Last but not least: check out our website, Instagram and Facebook page!
 Thank you for supporting our free newspaper, we strive to make you a happy reader every day again.

-For today we received a lovely message from our awesome visitors John and Stephanie Hart from Lumberton, NJ, USA.
+For today we received a lovely message from Gerald Schneider.

 Thank you for sending us this wonderful message sharing what Aruba means to you with us and our readers!